|

 unsecured loans or other alternative financing options that are easier to

-access but come with higher interest rates or less favorable terms.
+access but come with higher interest rates or less favourable terms.
 This lack

 Stringent